 #49: Ashy Blonde with Lowlights

 Go ash blonde with lowlights whenever you want that perfect balance of depth and emphasis.
 This hairstyle has a smokey silver tone to beak up an ultra-blonde color.
-It’s ideal if you’re the kind of girl who wants to leave a blonde bombshell status.
-A cool, smoky tone of this ash blonde hair with lowlights flatters lighter skin tones.
+It’s ideal if you’re the girl who wants to leave a blonde bombshell status—a cool, smoky tone of this ash blonde hair with lowlights flatters lighter skin tones.

 #50: Lowlights on Golden Blonde Hair

 This long golden blonde hair is so divine!
-With lowlights and the blonde beach waves, the dimension pops even more, and the hue looks fresher.
-Keep the base a bit darker to achieve that soft, golden-hued ombre style.
+The dimension pops even more with lowlights and the blonde beach waves, and the hue looks, fresher.
+Keep the base darker to achieve that soft, golden-hued ombre style.

 #51: Caramel Blonde Tones

 Caramel blonde tones add warmth to tresses for a youthful glow.
 There’s an interplay of sandy lowlights and golden blonde hues that suit a yellow or peachy complexion.
-The blending of dark and light caramel tones are best to soften golden blonde hair.
+Blending dark and light caramel tones is best to soften golden blonde hair.